apple patient

 I heard this rumor, but I don't know where it came from.

 In the same interview, Federighi said that Apple "greatly appreciates and supports the work of law enforcement.
-We feel that we really have the same mission, which is to keep people safe."
-Apple says Advanced Data Protection will be available to all U.S. users by the end of this year, and that the global rollout is planned for early 2023.
+We believe we truly share the same mission, which is to keep people safe."
+Apple says Advanced Data Protection will be available to all US users by the end of this year, with a global rollout planned for early 2023.
 (Photo by Zinkevych / Bigstockphoto)

 • iCloud Photos & more: Apple expands end-to-end encryption options